Improving quality of life for people with disabilities

 In Iceland, the needs of ageing disabled people are taken into consideration as they have different needs than younger people.

 There are ageing people with disabilities in Lithuania too, so it is important to be more attentive to their needs and provide services that are compatible with their age and needs.
 Public attitudes need to change – everyone can and should have the chance to live independently.
-This project is just one small step on the way to trying to make that happen.
+This project is just one small step on the way to making it happen.